nrawc/astigmatism.nvim/README.md

 ```

 ### Note from the author
 I am not a doctor, just a programmer with astigmatism who made this plugin for himself.
 I personally can read code much better now.
-If it helps anyone else cool.
+If it helps anyone else, cool.